CharaZhu/Twitter-Sentiment-Analysis/README.md

 ## Technical-Approach

-### 1.Data cleaning
-Design a procedure that prepares the Twitter data for analysis by satisfying the requirements below.
+### 1.Data cleaning: Design a procedure that prepares the Twitter data for analysis
-- All html tags and attributes (i.e., /<[^>]+>/) are removed.
+- Remove all html tags and attributes (i.e., /<[^>]+>/)
-- Html character codes (i.e., &...;) are replaced with an ASCII equivalent.
+- Replace Html character codes (i.e., &...;) with an ASCII equivalent
-- All URLs are removed.
+- Remove all URLs
-- All characters in the text are in lowercase.
+- Remove all characters in the text are in lowercase
-- All stop words are removed.
-Be clear in what you consider as a stop word.
+- Remove all stop words are removed
-- If a tweet is empty after pre-processing, it should be preserved as such.
+- Preserve empty tweet after pre-processing

 ### 2. Exploratory analysis
-o Design a simple procedure that determines the political party (Liberal, Conservatives or New Democratic Party (NDC)) of a given tweet and apply this procedure to all the tweets in the Canadian Elections dataset.
-A suggestion would be to look at relevant words and hashtags in the tweets that identify to certain political parties or candidates.
+- Design a simple procedure that determines the political party (Liberal, Conservatives or New Democratic Party (NDC)) of a given tweet and apply this procedure to all the tweets in the Canadian Elections dataset.

-What can you say about the distribution of the political affiliations of the tweets? o Present a graphical figure (e.g. chart, graph, histogram, boxplot, word cloud, etc.) that visualizes some aspect of the generic tweets in sentiment_analysis.csv and another figure for the 2019 Canadian Elections tweets.
+What can you say about the distribution of the political affiliations of the tweets?

+o Present a graphical figure (e.g. chart, graph, histogram, boxplot, word cloud, etc.) that visualizes some aspect of the generic tweets in sentiment_analysis.csv and another figure for the 2019 Canadian Elections tweets.
 All graphs and plots should be